elastic/elasticsearch/CONTRIBUTING.md

    and should not be modified once it is defined.
 Each version is immutable once merged into `main`.
-2. To create a new component version, add a new constant to the respective class with the preceding version number +1, modify the version id string to a new unique string (normally a UUID), and set that constant as the new current version.
+2. To create a new component version, add a new constant to the respective class using the preceding version number +1, modify the version id string to a new unique string (normally a UUID), and set that constant as the new current version.

-The version ID string in the constant definitionis not used in the executing code; it is there to ensure that if two concurrent pull requests add the same version constant, there will be a git conflict on those lines.
+The version ID string in the constant definition is not used in the executing code; it is there to ensure that if two concurrent pull requests add the same version constant, there will be a git conflict on those lines.
 This is to ensure two PRs don't accidentally use the same version constant.